outmoded/hapijs.com/lib/tutorials/en_US/testing.md

     });
 });
 ```
-Here we are testing whether or not our `'GET'` route will respond with a `200` status code.
-We first call `describe()` to provide the structure of our test. `describe()` takes two parameters, a description of the test, and the function that will setup the test.
+Here you are testing whether or not our `'GET'` route will respond with a `200` status code.
+You first call `describe()` to provide the structure of your test. `describe()` takes two parameters, a description of the test, and the function that will setup the test.

-Note that we call `init` rather than `start` to set up the server, which means that the server starts, but does not listen on a socket.
-After each test we call `stop` to cleanup and stop the server.
+Note that you call `init` rather than `start` to set up the server, which means that the server starts, but does not listen on a socket.
+After each test you call `stop` to cleanup and stop the server.

-The `it()` function is what will run our test. `it()` takes two parameters, a description of a successful test, and a function to run the test.
+The `it()` function is what will run your test. `it()` takes two parameters, a description of a successful test, and a function to run the test.

 You will note the use of `inject` on the server. `inject` uses [Shot](https://github.com/hapijs/shot) to `inject` a request directly into hapi's route handler.
 This is the magic which allows us to test HTTP methods.